 All of this so far makes sense.
 If we're not consciously aware of it, we've still come to expect online and offline transactions to happen in a particular way.

 But, are we providing guides for the journey?
-Whether you're an artist, a blogger, a retailer, or a preacher, are you providing simpler ways for people to be able to find what they need?
+Whether you're an artist, a blogger, or a retailer, are you providing simpler ways for people to be able to find what they need?
 Because, if not, they'll leave.

 I'm really into indie art.
 From music to movies and books, I love finding what's happening on the fringes of creative styles, and I've been able to find pieces of art that I genuinely admire in this manner.
 Utilizing that same "bubble of preferences," I'm guided through the journey of finding what I'm looking for.
 Last week, I wrote about how we can get stuck in the filters and miss out on the real world, but we can also miss out on what we're actually looking for.

 In Long Tail, Anderson provided a number of examples of e-retailers who had heavily promoted indie music and movies without including any of the mainstream material.
 Several of these sites did not make it because visitors could not find any comparison points.
 Instead of just trying to tell readers what bands to try, these sites could have made much more headway with recommendation based on purchasing history.